xinshuoweng/AIODrive/data/README.md

-Please put all the annotations we provide and result files you generate here for evaluation.
+Please put all annotations and result files here for evaluation purposes.
 Below instructions are categorized by each challenge.

 ## Trajectory Forecasting